 It seems that Woolley may not have cultivated hops on consecutive years, or every year.
 Skimming through the 1873 diary, for example, I saw no mention of hops in the entries for that year.
 By 1894, Woolley records what appears to be a valedictory entry, possibly indicating that he's no longer growing hops.
 On Wednesday 2 May he writes, "Planted a few potatoes by hop house"; there are no other references to hops for that year.

-*Discussing maple sugaring terminology, Hans Kurath suggests as much in his classic A Word Geography of the Eastern United States, where he reviews the various maple sugaring terms that have been in use in the northeast.
-He writes, "New England itself has a variety of expressions.
+*Discussing maple sugaring terminology, Hans Kurath suggests as much in his classic A Word Geography of the Eastern United States, where he reviews the various maple sugaring terms that have been in use in the northeast: "New England itself has a variety of expressions.
 Maple grove is little used in areas where such groves are located, but it is common in southern New England from Boston to New Haven, especially in urban areas.
-Upland Maine and eastern New Hampshire have sap orchard, northeaster Vermont and the adjoining parts of New Hampshire have sugar place, the greater part of Western New England sugar orchard.
+Upland Maine and eastern New Hampshire have sap orchard, northeastern Vermont and the adjoining parts of New Hampshire have sugar place, the greater part of Western New England sugar orchard.
 Sugar orchard is used also on the lower Merrimack and, though less commonly, in other parts of Eastern New England.
 It is rather striking that none of the local New England expressions have survived west of the Hudson River." (p.
 76)

 A few words about oasts: